chef/chef-web-docs/chef_master/source/server_services.rst

 -----------------------------------------------------
 .. tag ctl_chef_server_once

-The supervisor for the Chef server is configured to restart any service that fails, unless that service has been asked to change its state.
+The supervisor for the Chef Infra Server is configured to restart any service that fails, unless that service has been asked to change its state.
 The ``once`` subcommand is used to tell the supervisor to not attempt to restart any service that fails.

 This command is useful when troubleshooting configuration errors that prevent a service from starting.
 Run the ``once`` subcommand followed by the ``status`` subcommand to look for services in a down state and/or to identify which services are in trouble.
 This command can also be run for an individual service by specifying the name of the service in the command.